 Prayerful Concerns of Our Parish Community – 32nd Sunday in Ordinary Time

-We share these Prayers of the Faithful from the weekend (Nov 5-6, 2022), the 32nd Sunday in Ordinary Time in the hopes that they are helpful to you throughout the week in your own reflections.
+We share these Prayers of the Faithful from the weekend’s Masses on the 32nd Sunday in Ordinary Time (Nov 11-12, 2023).
+We hope they are helpful in your own reflections and prayers this week.

 We pray to the Lord.